Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 #### Asymmetric cryptography metadata

 The legacy API only has generic support for two key types: RSA and ECC, via the pk module.
-The type of ECC keys is divided in subtypes: one for each curve.
+ECC keys can also be further classified according to their curve.
 The legacy API also supports DHM (Diffie-Hellman-Merkle = FFDH: finite-field Diffie-Hellman) keys, but those are not integrated in the pk module.

 An RSA or ECC key can potentially be used for different algorithms in the scope of the pk module:

 * RSA: PKCS#1v1.5 signature, PSS signature, PKCS#1v1.5 encryption, OAEP encryption.
-* ECC: ECDSA signature (randomized or deterministic), ECDH key agreement.
+* ECC: ECDSA signature (randomized or deterministic), ECDH key agreement (via `mbedtls_pk_ec`).

 ECC keys are also involved in EC-JPAKE, but this happens internally: the EC-JPAKE interface only needs one piece of metadata, namely, to identify a curve.